-The very active research area of the non-Hermitian theories with real spectra \cite{bendr,aboebt,ghost,aboeff,bendvs,spect,spect1,ghost1,ghost2} may offer solutions to current existing problems in our understanding of nature.
-Among the very large number of non-Hermitian theories investigated, theories with bounded from above potentials deserve more interest than that offered in the literature.
-The reason for that is the possessing of the very important asymptotic freedom property in the quantum field versions out of these theories \cite{aboebt,Symanzik,bendf,Frieder}.
-To shed light on the importance of this property one has to mention that in the past, to have such interesting property, physicists had to resort to a somehow complicated theory that merge group theory to field theory with the number of colors to be equal to or greater than three (quantum chromodynamics).
-Now and after the discovery of possible physical acceptability of non-Hermitian theories, one can get the important asymptotic freedom property from just colorless one component scalar field theories.
+The very active research area of the non-Hermitian theories with real spectra \cite{bender,aboebt,ghost,aboeff,bendvs,spect,nonr, spect1,ghost1,ghost2} may offer solutions to current existing problems in our understanding of nature.
+Among the very large number of non-Hermitian theories investigated, theories with bounded from above potentials deserve more interest than what offered in the literature.
+In their quantum field versions, such theories possess the very important asymptotic freedom property \cite{aboebt,Symanzik,bendf,Frieder}.
+To shed light on the importance of this property, one has to mention that in the past, to have such interesting property, physicists had to resort to a somehow complicated model which merges group theory to field theory with the number of colors to be equal to or greater than three (quantum chromodynamics).
+Now and after the discovery of possible physical acceptability of some of the non-Hermitian theories, one can get the important asymptotic freedom property from just colorless, one component and scalar field theories.